Orange left arrow graphic.Orange right arrow graphic.

 ,

-Drive through the forests and into the mountains of Shikoku, through the Shikoku Karst National Park to the architectural town of Yusuhara, known for the making of ozu washi paper.
-Pm Return via a walk on the Forest Therapy Road, with the option of forest bathing.
+Drive to the Washi Paper Factory in Uchiko Town.
+Continue through the forests and into the mountains of Shikoku's interior, through the Shikoku Karst National Park to the town of Yusuhara.
+Spend time at Bridge Museum and explore the town of Yusuhara, where the architect Kengo Kuma has designed five buildings.
+Return via a walk on the Forest Therapy Road, with the option of forest bathing.

 9